DavinderSinghKharoud/StayHydrated/README.md

 * ## Application Functions
->The app consists of three buttons which each represent a certain amount, respectively 30mL, 200mL and 350mL, and are represented by corresponding symbols, a droplet, a glass and a bottle.
+>The app consists of three buttons which each represent a certain amount, respectively 30mL, 200mL and 350mL, are represented by corresponding symbols, a droplet, a glass and a bottle.
 Whenever the user clicks one of the buttons, his intake is added to the history list and the progress bar at the bottom of the screen fills in accordingly.